 2. Global Hotspot

-I personally LOVE my Skyroam hotspot and take it with me wherever I go.
+I personally LOVE my Solis hotspot (formerly Skyroam) and take it with me wherever I go.
 It’s a great emergency solution in case there is no other WIFI available.
 Since you only pay for the days you actually use it, it is also a fairly cheap alternative.

-If you want to find out more about this device, check out my Skyroam review with everything you need to know.
+If you want to find out more about this device, check out my Solis review with everything you need to know.

 3. Laptop Sleeve

-Although I love my laptops more than any other material belongings I own, I have to admit that I don’t really treat them the way they deserve.
-Most of the time I just stuff them in my handbag and off I go.
+Although I love my laptop more than any other item I own, I have to admit that I don’t really treat it the way it deserves to be treated.
+Most of the time I just stuff it in my handbag and off I go.
 The result: They don’t survive too long at my side.
 And I’m pretty sure there are many other travelers or digital nomads out there, who are just like me.

 A proper laptop sleeve won’t protect it from anything, but at least it can save it from scratches and minor hits.
-A must-have for everyone who is frequently traveling with their laptop.
-Get your favorite color of the Tomtoc 360° Protective Laptop Sleeve on Amazon now!
+A must-have for everyone who frequently travels with their laptop.
+The Tomtoc 360° Protective Laptop Sleeve comes in many different colors, is super lightweight, and is the perfect protection for your laptop!

 4. Keyboard Protector